|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 2015 ACQUISITION CYCLE

-The Department of Environmental Protection, Office of Greenways and Trails, will accept proposals for land acquisition funding under the Florida Greenways and Trails Program between July 1, 2015 and August 31, 2015.
-Applicants must apply for and receive a “Certificate of Eligibility” prior to submittal of an application.
-Once eligible, an applicant must submit an original “Application for Acquisition of Land” to the Office of Greenways and Trails at the address listed below by 5:00 p.m.
+The Department of Environmental Protection, Office of Greenways and Trails, accepted proposals for land acquisition funding under the Florida Greenways and Trails Program between July 1, 2015 and August 31, 2015.
+Applicants applied for and received a “Certificate of Eligibility” prior to submittal of an application.
+Once eligible, an applicant submited an original “Application for Acquisition of Land” to the Office of Greenways and Trails at the address listed below by 5:00 p.m.
 August 31, 2015.
-When possible, please submit application packages (including maps) on 8.5” x 11” paper.
-You must also provide a copy of the completed application and all attachments on a CD in PDF format.
-Faxes cannot be accepted.
+When possible, application packages (including maps) were on 8.5” x 11” paper.
+A copy of the completed application and all attachments were also included on a CD in PDF format.
+Faxes were not accepted.
+Qualified projects were brought before the Florida Greenways and Trails Council on December 14-15, 2015.
+Recommended projects were then sent to DEP Secretary Jon Steverson for approval or revision.
+Approved projects would then be sent to DEP's Division of State Lands to begin negotiations for purchase.

 The Florida Greenways and Trails Program is funded through the sale of bonds authorized under the Florida Forever Act.
-We currently have, approximately $2 million available for projects.
-There is a potential for more if additional funds are legislatively appropriated.
-For an application or copy of the rule containing detailed program requirements, call 850-245-3059 or visit our web site at www.floridagreenwaysandtrails.com or write the Office of Greenways and Trails at: Department of Environmental Protection, Office of Greenways and Trails, 3900 Commonwealth Blvd., MS 795, Tallahassee, FL 32399-3000.
+Approximately $2 million is available for projects.
+There is potential for additional funds if they are legislatively appropriated.
+For an application or copy of the rule containing detailed program requirements, call 850-245-3069 or visit our web site at www.floridagreenwaysandtrails.com or write the Office of Greenways and Trails at: Department of Environmental Protection, Office of Greenways and Trails, 3900 Commonwealth Blvd., MS 795, Tallahassee, FL 32399-3000.

 According to Florida Statutes 259.105, The Florida Forever Act, OGT receives 1.5% of Florida Forever money to “acquire greenways and trails or greenways and trail systems pursuant to chapter 260, including, but not limited to, abandoned railroad rights-of-way and the Florida National Scenic Trail and for capital project expenditures as described in this section.”